Curtleigh Productions: Stanley Margulies Vice-Presidency (1961–1962)

-In January 1961, Curtleigh Productions announced that Stanley Margulies had been appointed Vice-President of the company.
-Margulies had, for the previous six years, been a devoted partner to Kirk Douglas as Publicity Director of Bryna Productions, Executive Producer of Brynaprod's television department, and Vice-President the company's advertisement subsidiary, Public Relations Consultants.
+In January 1961, Curtleigh Productions announced that Stanley Margulies had been appointed vice-president of the company.
+Margulies had, for the previous six years, been a devoted partner to Kirk Douglas as publicity director of Bryna Productions, executive producer of Brynaprod's television department, and vice-president of the company's advertisement subsidiary, Public Relations Consultants.
 Margulies had handled extensive publicity for such films as The Vikings and Spartacus and was familiar with Curtis.
-As Vice-President of Curtleigh Productions, Margulies was to act as producer for motion pictures and supervisor of publicity for the company.
+As vice-president of Curtleigh Productions, Margulies was to act as producer for motion pictures and supervisor of publicity for the company.

 With Margulies on board, Curtleigh Productions moved into a modest office space on Revue Studios' lot in early February 1961 and began expanding its production potential.
 In February 1961, Curtis was offered one of the leads in Harold Hecht's production of Taras Bulba, which the producer had been attempting to make since early 1959 through Hecht-Hill-Lancaster Productions.
 After the break-up of Hecht-Hill-Lancaster Productions, Hecht continued developing the property through his own company, Harold Hecht Productions.
 The film was based on Nikolai Gogol's novella of the same name, which tells the story of a Cossack clan in Ukraine fighting against the Poles, all while a love story develops between the son of the Cossack leader and the daughter of an aristocratic Polish family.
-Curtis was to co-star in the picture with Anthony Quinn, though the later was ultimately replaced by Yul Brynner.
+Curtis was to co-star in the picture with Anthony Quinn, though the latter was ultimately replaced by Yul Brynner.
 Instead of accepting a flat fee as an actor for his role in Taras Bulba, Curtis negotiated a deal in which Curtleigh Productions would co-produce and receive 15% of the film's profits.
 The film was set to begin filming in August 1961, with a $3,000,000 financing and distribution deal backed by United Artists.
 By the end of March 1961, Taras Bulba's budget had been increased to $5,000,000 and Hecht was looking into filming it on location in Argentina.